atomisthq/docs/docs/developer/goal.md

 };
 ```

-If you don't have a custom name or PushTest, you can use the following shorthand:
+If you don't have a custom name or PushTest, you can use the following shorthand, supplying only the
+`PushImpactListener` function:

 ```typescript